jordibc/atom-center-line/README.md

-**Needs new maintainer**

-I'm not using Atom anymore, but I'll gladly give ownership to someone who wants to maintain it.

 # center-line package

 Scrolls the cursor to the center of the screen.
 Repeat to cycle between the center, top, and